snapshot-labs/snapshot-docs/faq/im-a-snapshot-user/voting.md

 <summary>I get “Oops, failed to check voting power”.
 What should I do?</summary>

 This issue is related to either space settings or the failure of the external infrastructure that Snapshot relies on.
 We recommend to wait 15 minutes before trying again.
-If the error persists, please post a message in the [thread on helpdesk forum](https://discord.com/channels/707079246388133940/1070378969238601868/1070378969238601868) on Discord with the following details:
+If the error persists, contact our support on [Help Center](https://help.snapshot.org/en/) with the following details:

 * URL of the proposal you were trying to vote on
 * The error message you received (in this case: “Oops, failed to check voting power”)